 Okay.

-And after a 10-month investigation, and faking, you know SAT tests or whatever they're doing.
+And after a 10-month investigation, and faking, you know, SAT tests or whatever they're doing, it's just pretty outrageous.

-But more importantly, then on the athletic side, you know, taking pictures and photoshopping of kids that never played a sport ever, and then kids, you know, getting into the school based on an athletic scholarship or athletic or being on an athletic team when the kid never played the sport, and that would take away a slot from a kid that would otherwise have made it.
+And then kids, you know, getting into the school based on an athletic scholarship or athletic or being on an athletic team when the kid never played the sport.

-How do you know they're the parents?
+How do you know they're their parents?

-Maybe they're stand-ins, maybe they got paid to be there.
+Maybe they got paid to be there.

-The ones that stick with it, all throughout, you know, junior high school, for example.
+The ones that stick with it all throughout, you know, junior high school, for example.

-Which is, you know, because it becomes such a grind.
+And they all find a good school, which is, you know, because it becomes such a grind.

 You know, the kids got to practice every day.

-I mean, it's just it becomes a real grind.
+I mean, it's just, it becomes a real grind.

 At the end of the day, you pay a price early, but the payoff is huge.